EriksenJ/ra_guide/README.md

 - We use Zotero to maintain shared libraries with project references.
   - A supervisor will add you to the relevant project(s) on Zotero.
 - We use the `betterbiblatex` extension for Zotero to export `.bib` files to projects or to Overleaf.
+- When adding a new reference to a Zotero project collection, pin the bibtex key.
+  - Right-click the reference and select `better bibtex` -> `pin citekey`.
+  - Remember to set up the `better bibtex` extension to use the correct citekey structure.
+See `Software / Required / Zotero`.

 ## Writing papers